Item 30: Write more than unit tests

 An Item about testing wouldn't be complete without repeating some common advice (which is mostly not Rust-specific):

-- As this Item has endlessly repeated, run all your tests in continuous integration on every change (with the exception of fuzz tests).
+- As this Item has endlessly repeated, run all your tests in CI on every change (with the exception of fuzz tests).

 - When you're fixing a bug, write a test that exhibits the bug before fixing the bug.
-That way you can be sure that the bug is fixed, and that it won't be accidentally re-introduced in future.
+That way you can be sure that the bug is fixed and that it won't be accidentally reintroduced in the future.

 - If your crate has features (Item 26), run tests over every possible combination of available features.